 n_steps: 1000

-Note that we had to use a plus sign in the flag +experiment
+Note the plus sign in the flag +experiment

-as we added the mandatory experiment parameter.
+.
+This is needed since we add the mandatory experiment parameter.
 Conveniently,

 Hydra has also set up the logging for us and besides logging to the terminal, all output will also be collected in the ./outputs